 And those Southerners seem to go off to war at the drop of a hat.
 I was not a real man like John Wayne, but instead a coward with a yellow streak a mile wide down my back.
 And a coward in two directions, for if I truly objected to the war itself and was not just a coward with a yellow streak a mile wide down my back, I should go to jail like my other friend but I couldn’t do that because the idea of prison scared me pissless, making me a coward with a yellow streak a mile wide down my back.

 One might here begin to sense the depths of my inward conflicts although these remarks do not do justice to them.
 It would have helped greatly had I been sure in my heart that the war was morally wrong in some absolute sense.
 But I just couldn’t reach that conclusion.
 Now it’s easy to say, oh yea, Vietnam was morally wrong.
 Indeed, it just trips off the tongue.
-But back then the best I could do was to characterize it as a major “fuck up” and in that way an dimension of life as perpetually “fucked up.”
+But back then the best I could do was to characterize it as a major “fuck up” and in that way another dimension of life as perpetually “fucked up.”